TadeuszMiesowicz/ml-experiments/README.md

 # ml-experiments

-## binary classification algorithms comparison
+## comparison of binary classification algorithms

 A *test of performance* of ML algorithms for *binary* classification.
 The code associated with the training of each algorithm can be accessed in the algorithms folder.